 You don’t need to renew your overlay’s design too often (because for each edit, you’ll have to ask your developers for help)

 FancyBox: Built in 2008, this plugin will help you create images, Google maps or even video overlays.
 (Note: This plugin is no longer maintained, as its creator moved to a paid license.)

-Magnific popup: Created and maintained by Dmitry Semenov, this plugin lets you create image, video and email overlays.
+Magnific popup: This plugin lets you create image, video and email overlays.

 Both plugins are under the MIT license.
 This means you can use them for free, even for a business.

 Sound like something you could use?
 Then try creating a website overlay!